 CO-PRODUCTIONS.
-The DFI can support 5-9 minor co-productions in feature films per year.
+The Danish Film Institute can support 5-9 minor co-productions in feature films per year.
 Read how to apply for funding and find terms, application deadlines and contact information.

 Funding for danish films

 The Danish Film Institute (DFI) supports the production of 20-25 feature films and 25-30 documentary and short films a year.
 Funds are awarded through three different schemes: the Film Commissioner Scheme, the Market Scheme and the New Danish Screen talent development scheme.

 News from the DFI

 18. nov 2020 | OSCAR 2021.
 Thomas Vinterberg and Zentropa's drama 'Another Round', about four weary high school teachers experimenting with the liberating effects of alcohol, is selected as Denmark's submission in the

 Long, Live, Love: Films can help us understand ourselves

 16. nov 2020 | INTERVIEW.
 In 'Long, Live, Love', Sine Skibsholt gives us an inside look at a mother-daughter relationship troubled by serious illness.
 But the documentary, which has been selected for IDFA, is less about